 You should only activate the payment options that you want to display at the storefront.
 In addition, you can access individual configuration tabs for each payment method.

 WooCommerce → Settings → Accounts & Privacy

-Now comes the essential settings to make sure your online store complies with the current regulations.
+Now comes the essential settings to ensure your online store complies with the current regulations.